 Whether you’re somewhat of hoarder or a full on minimalist, packing a closet for moving can be tougher than you might think; it’s not quite as simple as tossing your garments in a box and calling it a day.
-If you have dress shirts, blouses, dresses or just about any other delicate items that need packing, you’ll be better off finding out how to pack clothes for moving the right way.
+If you have dress shirts, blouses, expensive suits, or other delicate items that need packing, you’ll be better off discovering how to pack clothes for moving the right way.
 Not only will this keep your clothing wrinkle-free, but it will also make your move easier.

-Keep your clothing in pristine condition during your move by following these six simple steps to packing your closet for moving.
+Keep your clothing in pristine condition during your move by following these six simple steps for packing your closet for moving.

 1. Gather some Wardrobe Boxes and other packing supplies

-Moving your closet and everything inside requires only a few specialty boxes and some other general packing supplies wich can be picked up at your local U-Haul location or delivered to your door step.
+Moving your closet and everything inside requires only a few specialty boxes and some other general packing supplies which can be picked up at your local U-Haul location or delivered to your door step.